Skip to main content

 That increases risk.
 Brand fit and goal alignment are called crucial, and registration alone should not activate commission earning.
 Keep clear reviewed vs. activated states so approvals are explicit.

 Document commission type, payout thresholds, and promotion rules before inviting partners.
-If thresholds or hold periods depend on legal, tax, or finance review, use placeholders like Add current threshold after verification until they are confirmed.
+If thresholds or hold periods depend on legal, tax, or finance review, mark them as pending until the relevant legal, tax, or finance records verify the current rule.

 Keep the policy version in force for each decision, and document verification checks such as identity and conflict review when applicable.
 Proof of use can help, but it is not sufficient on its own.
-For retention duration, note Add current record-retention period after verification until confirmed.
+Retention duration should stay pending until counsel and policy records verify the current period.

 Includes 7 external sources outside the trusted-domain allowlist.